\\\ Pet-Friendly Holidays

 There are now several reputable cat sitting services across the UK and globally in this fast-growing area of the pet industry.
 These businesses offer a register of vetted and checked sitters who will come to your home and look after your pet free of charge for days and weeks.

 Sitters benefit from staying in a lovely new location free of charge and you have the peace of mind that your cat is being looked after as well as your home.
 It is important to read the reviews left by owners before booking the sitter.
 Registration is necessary and a modest fee paid yearly.
-Dog sitting companies generally offer cat sitting services and suggest contacting those mention in our dog kennels and sitting feature, above.
+Dog sitting companies generally offer cat sitting services and suggest contacting those mention in the Pet Check ‘Become a Pet Sitter’ feature, above.

 Summer holiday weather will generally be warm and important to be prepared.